mdfurkanul/EKF-Localization/README.md

 # Probabilistic-Project
 Class Project for Probabilistic Project

-In the Stage simulation you don't need to change anything.
+In the Stage simulation, you don't need to change anything.
 But for gazebo turtlebot make sure the topic name are matched and imu sensor flag is enabled.

 To run the projects:
 ```